SaMaKsH-exe/SaMaKsH-exe/README.md

   <p>
-    I have a keen interest in STEM, particularly in the fields of physics, engineering, and machine learning.
+    I have a keen interest in STEM, particularly in the fields of physics, engineering, machine learning and linux (i use arch btw).
 I am constantly seeking to learn, discover, and build new things to broaden my knowledge.
   </p>